jdossgollin/blog/_posts/2018-10-31-paraguay-floods.md

 - This is a blog post, not an academic paper, so it's likely that I have made some mistakes in the analysis.
 If you find any, please [contact me](mailto:james.doss-gollin@columbia.edu)!
 - Thanks to [NOAA ESRL](https://www.esrl.noaa.gov/psd/data/composites/day/){:target="_blank"} for making it easy to build plots!
 - This is a living post and I plan to update it in the coming weeks as I get feedback from a few colleagues.
 You can find all versions of this post [on my GitHub](https://github.com/jdossgollin/jdossgollin.github.io).

+### References

+_If you cannot access one ore more of these papers and would like to, please contact me for a PDF_.

+{% bibliography --cited %}

 ### Footnotes